10 Jan TEFL advice from a Non Native English Teacher

 Do you long to teach English abroad but worry that you won’t find work because you’re a non native English teacher?
 Well, don’t despair.
 I get a lot of messages from aspiring teachers who aren’t native English speakers and here’s the good news: there are non native English teacher jobs to be found in Asia.
 In this post, Venkat Ganesh from India shares his story about teaching in Vietnam and gives some excellent advice about how to find TEFL jobs for non native speakers.

-2018 teaching opportunities in Hanoi – the language centre we used to work for in Hanoi is now recruiting teachers to start in August 2018.
-If you’re a native English speaker with a degree and TEFL qualifaction, contact us now and we can put you in touch with the director for an interview.
+2018 teaching opportunities in Hanoi – the language centre we used to work for in Hanoi is now recruiting teachers for 2018/19.
+If you’re a native English speaker with a degree and TEFL qualification, contact us now and we can put you in touch with the director for an interview.

 According to the International TEFL Academy, eighty percent of people teaching English abroad are non-native speakers so there are plenty of opportunities available, as Venkat discovered when he set out to find a TEFL job in Asia.

 My name is Venkat Ganesh but you can call me Venky.
 I’m 33 and not born, but raised entirely in Bombay, India, until I moved to Vietnam in July 2014.
 Now I’m back in Bombay again.
 You can find out more about Venky and follow his adventures by heading over to his blog, India Backpack Motorbike.